daostack/arc.js_legacy/docs/Configuration.md

 # Configuring Arc.js
 The default configuration settings for Arc.js can be found in its `config/default.json` file.
 Here is a description of the settings:

+**autoApproveTokenTransfers**
+Automatically approve token transfers for operations that require the sender pay tokens to the scheme.
+Examples: [VestingScheme.create](api/classes/VestingSchemeWrapper#create), [GenesisProtocol.stake](api/classes/GenesisProtocolWrapper#stake), and [ContributionReward.proposeContributionReward](api/classes/ContributionRewardWrapper#proposeContributionReward).
+Default is true.

 **defaultVotingMachine**
 The voting machine used by default by `Dao.new` when creating new DAOs.
 Default is "AbsoluteVote".

-**network**
-Name of the blockchain network used during Arc contract migration.
-Other information like url and port come from Arc.js's truffle.js file.
-Default is "ganache".

-**providerUrl**
-The url to use when connecting to the blockchain network at runtime.
-Default is http://127.0.0.1.

-**providerPort**
-The port to use when connecting to the blockchain network at runtime.
-Default is 8545.
+**foundersConfigurationLocation**
+The location of a custom founders json configuration file, including the name of the file.
+The default points to `founders.json` located in arc.js/migrations which defines default founders for ganache.
+If the value is given as a relative path, then it must be relative to arc.js/dist/migrations.
+Refer here for [more about how to define founders](Migration).

 **logLevel**
 The level of logging.
 Default is 9 (error | info).
 The available log levels, which may be combined, are: